AvocadoG/COMP2042_CW_sfyxg1/README.md

 Each game action has different algorithm.
 Since we have several game actions which will be reused throughout the levels in Frogger Game, this design pattern can reduce redundancy and messy codes.

 10. **Singleton Design Pattern** is applied on StartScreen and InfoScreen. (see **froggerFrames package**).
-This is because there should only be ONE StartScreen and InfoScreen throughout the game.
+This is because there should be only ONE StartScreen and InfoScreen throughout the game.

 11. **MVC** pattern applied on recording and displaying High Score (see **froggerHighScore package**)

 HighScoreController will update the top 5 high score records to the HighScoreView (which is the high score pop up) to be shown in the game.
-It will also retrieve the username and score of the current HighScoreModel to be updated to the view.
+It will also retrieve the username and score of its HighScoreModel to be updated to the view.